 Digital Learning leverages the vast reserves of creativity and experience from across the 17-institution System.
 Through collaborative activities and events, the office helps faculty and staff discover new and innovative models of online and hybrid education.
 In addition, the office harnesses the consolidated purchasing power of our 17 institutions.
 This work helps institutions secure more affordable pricing options on infrastructure and licensing related to the delivery of online education.

-Mr. Falchi is responsible for guiding the System-wide adoption of the Quality Matters program in support of faculty development of high quality online education across the 17 UNC System institutions.
-He plans and facilitates the Digital Learning Initiative Symposium fostering inter-institutional sharing of innovations that lead to greater access, affordability, and quality of UNC digital education.
-Mr. Falchi is also responsible for working closely with learning technology and digital education content providers to establish System-wide models to promote equitable access for all UNC students.
+The Director of Special Projects is responsible for guiding the System-wide adoption of the Quality Matters program in support of faculty development of high quality online education across the 17 UNC System institutions.
+The director plans and facilitates the Digital Learning Initiative Symposium fostering inter-institutional sharing of innovations that lead to greater access, affordability, and quality of UNC digital education and is also responsible for working closely with learning technology and digital education content providers to establish System-wide models to promote equitable access for all UNC students.